 Key findings:

-1. IT outsourcing service providers are implementing detailed data protection policies and acting in compliance with the CCPA, GDPR and other international and local regulations.
+1. Tech outsourcing service providers are implementing detailed data protection policies and acting in compliance with the CCPA, GDPR, and other international and local regulations.
 Thus, they are now allies for businesses seeking to create highly secure ecosystems.

 2. Customers want to move forward with flexible collaboration strategies that save investment and avoid downtime.
 They are more likely to pay for their work using a time and material payment method instead of a fixed price.

-4. Next year will be fruitful for promising partnerships, and the IT outsourcing market will remain a suitable area for investors.
+6. 2024 was fruitful for promising partnerships, and the tech outsourcing market remains suitable for investors.

 Humans stay behind, AI takes a step forward

-IT companies will increasingly integrate AI and ML technologies into their systems and processes to improve decision-making, automate repetitive tasks, and drive innovation.
+Tech companies will increasingly integrate AI and ML technologies into their systems and processes to improve decision-making, automate repetitive tasks, and drive innovation.
 This will involve using natural language processing (NLP), computer vision, and predictive analytics.
-By leveraging these technologies, IT companies will be able to gain a competitive advantage and better meet the needs of their customers.
+By leveraging these technologies, tech companies will be able to gain a competitive advantage and better meet the needs of their customers.

 As the number of applications that are capable of using AI increases, people will start to realize the capabilities of this technology in their daily lives.
-Some of these include applications that allow people to create complex reports and visualize data with just a click of the mouse.
+Some of these include applications that allow people to create complex reports and visualize data with just a mouse click.

 The availability of low-code and no-code platforms has made it easier for people to develop and test artificial intelligence-powered software.
 This makes it possible for anyone to create and implement applications that are simple to use.

-Top niches where Low Code will be in demand in 2023:
+Top niches where low code will be in demand in 2024:

-Companies in Europe will also invest in upskilling their existing workforce to ensure that they are well-equipped to work with these new technologies.
+European companies will also invest in upskilling their existing workforce to ensure they are well-equipped to work with these new technologies.

 As companies start to make their models more interpretable, the trust levels in the ecosystem will increase.